 Deployment

 Every OFT deployment must have a directional channel configuration for messaging to be successful.
-This means the deployer must:
+This means the deployer must:- Connect the messaging channel at the Endpoint level (establishing the underlying pathway for crosschain messages).

 - Pair the OFT deployments at the OApp level using